 When you are finished performing tasks as the root user, type exit to return to your normal user ID.

-To keep you data and server settings secure, you should only use root to perform a couple specific tasks at a time.
+To keep you data and server settings secure, only use root when necessary.
+Complete the task at hand, then exit.

 3 Adding a Domain to Your Server Using Plesk